Early Life and Education

 Philanthropy

-James Scapa, along with his wife Sally, established the James and Sally Scapa Family Foundation.
+James Scapa, along with his wife Sally, supports philanthropic causes.
 They endowed the James and Sally Scapa Professorship of Innovation and Fellowship of Innovation at Columbia Engineering in 2018.
-The foundation also supports various other charitable causes.
+The Scapa Professorship aims to recruit and retain outstanding faculty who demonstrate creativity, innovation, and entrepreneurship.